AdrianaCaetano/Data_Project_Club/1_Manufacturing/README.md

 This is an example of a scatter plot showing how the correlated features affects the efficiency.
 ![Cooling efficiency vs Motor power](images/cooling_efficiency_motor_power.png)

+**To conclude, besides monitoring the sensors Pressure bar 1,2,3, Motor power, and vibration, we should also monitor Cooling power to maintain an efficient system digging oil.**

 ### Dashboard